filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-market-actor/index.md

 func AddBalance(address Address) EmptyValue {}
 ```

-Deposit the received FIL token, which is received along with this message,  into the balance held in escrow address of the provider or client address.
+Deposit the received FIL token, which is received along with this message,  into the balance held in the escrow address of the provider or client address.

 `uint`  AddBalanceMethodNum = 822473126.

 Params:

-- `bytes` Address - the address of provider or client.
+- `bytes` Address - the address of the provider or client.

 Results: